 Upload a representative list of the repertoire you have studied in your major instrument or area.
 If your major is composition, list your own works with instrumentation.
 Please star (*) repertoire performed in public.
 Piano or Voice applicants must upload a complete repertoire list.

 Please submit a portfolio of compositions created during the time of study.
-This should include a variety of works in the computer music medium, with a substantive work of at least ten minutes duration, and at least one work that uses acoustic instruments and/or voice(s).
+This should include a variety of works in the computer music medium, with a substantive work of around ten minutes duration, and at least one work that uses acoustic instruments and/or voice(s).

 Please submit a portfolio demonstrating creativity and an understanding of the fundamentals of composing music with software instruments.
 Must include detailed documentation about the compositional process and creative goals.

 Upload a short essay (one to two pages in length) in response to one of the following prompts: 1.
-Describe your most memorable musical experience.
+Describe your most memorable musical experience (or dance for dance applicants).
 2. Choose a time that you encountered an obstacle, and describe what you did to overcome it.

 Optionally (and in a separate document) we would like to hear about any personal or academic issues which might come into play as we process your application.